It can be tough to get prospects on the phone. Your repeated attempts will often end at the prospect’s voicemail box.

-This is also key because this should impact what you say in your voicemail script.
-You can adjust from trying to motivate a call back and move more to trying to educate the prospect.
+This is also key because this should impact what you say in your voicemail.
+You can adjust from trying to motivate a callback and move more to try to educate the prospect.

 Use a Cadence of Messages and Hang Ups

 The other thing that can be unclear is when to hang up and when to leave a message.
 A mix of both is the best direction, with mostly hang-ups and then messages peppered in.

 Hanging up is good because it allows you to call back more quickly and frequently.
 If you leave a message, you really need to pause for a couple of days or a week.